davidgriesel/davidgriesel/README.md

 # Hi, I'm David

-I'm a data analyst with a background in accounting and auditing.
+I’m a data analyst with a background in accounting and auditing.

-This is where I share a few representative projects using open-source and synthetic datasets to demonstrate my tools, skills, and professional learning journey.
+This repository contains a selection of projects using open-source and synthetic datasets to demonstrate my tools and analytical skills, and to document my professional learning journey.

 If you are interested in my professional background, you can find more on [LinkedIn](https://www.linkedin.com/in/davidgriesel).